 the Texas Panhandle, our first destination on our summer trip.

-entry I'll talk more about our plans for the next five months, what we
+entry I'll talk more about our plans for the next four months, what we

 did while in Roanoke to prepare for this trip, and special

 considerations regarding the devastating floods and tornadoes that have

 Wolf Creek trail (4-12--11)

 The photos in this entry are a hodgepodge from our yard, trails we've